ViniciusLagoGehrke/FEM_Four-card-feature-section/README.md

 ## What I learned in this project

-* Mastered my Flexbox skills with flex-basis method.
+* Mastered my Grid skills.
-* How to set widht with 'em' under media queries.
-* How to properly edit images under IMG tag (inline not a block HTML Element!).
+* Pratice Sass using Variables, Nesting and Mixins.

 Please check the [live website](https://four-card-feature-section-phi-khaki.vercel.app/)